Revirator/OOPP/docs/Backlog.md

 ## Backlog group 43

 * This backlog is our "to-do-list" containing all user stories/requirements based on the CTA interview in week 2.
-* All user stories are assigned a MOWCOW label: either "must", "should", "could", or "won't".
+* All user stories are assigned a MOSCOW label: either "must", "should", "could", or "won't".
 * All user stories are converted to GitLab Issues.

 | MUST feature | Stakeholder | Value |